pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 /pipeforce/mynamespace/global/app/myapp/config/app
 ```

 Every property belongs to a certain namespace.
-If such a key starts with a slash `/` at the beginning, it is interpreted as absolute.
+If such a path starts with a slash `/` at the beginning, it is interpreted as absolute.
 Meaning, it must start with `/pipeforce` followed by the namespace, this property belongs to.
-Properties are always stored with their absolute key in the property store.
+Properties are always stored with their absolute paths in the property store.

-At runtime, property keys can be defined and interpreted relatively.
-Here is an example of an relative key of a property:
+At runtime, property paths can be defined and interpreted relatively.
+Here is an example of an relative path of a property:

 ```bash
 global/app/myapp/config/app
 ```

-Relative property keys do not start with a slash.
+Relative property paths do not start with a slash.
 They do not contain information about the current namespace.
 This information is automatically added when a property is loaded or stored.

-:::tip Why property key?
+:::tip Why property path?

  - It defines the **unqiue path** of a property in a tree structure.
  - It makes it **easier to query** a nested subset of properties "recursively" using path patterns.